 PROVEN RESERVES:1,821,000,000 bbl

-LOGISTICS: Logistics works its way into any formula regarding war.
-For the GFP ranking, values include personnel, industry, and services related to war production.
+LOGISTICS: For the GFP ranking, Logistics values include personnel, industry, and services related to war production.

 FINANCE: The GFP ranking takes into account a nation's financial health on the world stage.
 All values presented in USD ($).